Skip to content

 • Test Closure Phase: Analyze the results of your automated tests, identify areas for improvement, and update your test scripts.
 This continuous feedback loop refines your testing process over time.

-Measuring STLC Success: Metrics and KPIs
+How to Measure Success: Key STLC Metrics and KPIs

 How do you know if your STLC is working?
 Tracking the right metrics and Key Performance Indicators (KPIs) reveals the quality and efficiency of your testing process.
 This data-driven approach helps you pinpoint areas for improvement and boost the overall success of your STLC.
 Here are some essential metrics to monitor: